Mohammadpur Thana

 Mohammadpur (মোহাম্মদপুর) is a thana of Dhaka, Bangladesh.
-Although initially Mohammadpur had grown as a residential area, subsequent commercial places have also been developed as well.
+Initially Mohammadpur had grown as a residential area, subsequent commercial places have also been developed as well.

 History

 Unlike some parts of Dhaka city, most parts of Mohammadpur were planned in the 1950s as relatively broad streets and avenues.
 Saat Masjid, a prominent archaeological structure in the area is part of a renowned mosque of Dhaka city called Shia Masjid.

 Geography

 Mohammadpur thana has an area of 8.23 km^{2}.
 It is connected to Sadar Ghat and Gabtali by the city protection dam.
 Mohammadpur borders Shyamoli and Adabor Thana to the north, Sher-E-Bangla Nagar to the east and Dhanmondi and Hazaribagh thanas to the south.

 Demographics

+According to the 2022 Bangladeshi census, Mohammadpur Thana had 142,864 households and a population of 527,789.
+7.33% of the population were under 5 years of age.
+Mohammadpur had a literacy rate (age 7 and over) of 84.25%: 85.48% for males and 82.70% for females, and a sex ratio of 122.59 males for every 100 females.

 According to 2011 Census of Bangladesh, Mohammadpur Thana has a population of 355,843 with average household size of 4.4 members, and an average literacy rate of 73.5% vs national average of 51.8% literacy.